-The GHG emissions are divided into Scope 1, Scope 2, and Scope 3 emissions.

-- -Scope 1 emissions: those from sources owned or controlled by the company. - -Scope 2 emissions: those caused by the generation of electricity purchased by the company. - -Scope 3 emissions: include all other indirect emissions that occur in a company's value chain.
+The weighted average greenhouse gas (GHG) emissions is used to measure the attainment of each of the environmental or social characteristics promoted by this financial product.
+The GHG emissions are divided into Scope 1, Scope 2, and Scope 3 emissions. - Scope 1 emissions: those from sources owned or controlled by the company. - Scope 2 emissions: those caused by the generation of electricity purchased by the company. - Scope 3 emissions: include all other indirect emissions that occur in a company's value chain.